MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 ### Prerequisites

-The extension is supported by Visual Studio Code October 2018 Release 1.29 or later.
+The extension is supported by Visual Studio Code June 2021 Release 1.58 or later.

 AI-assisted IntelliSense for Java requires Java 8 Update 151 or higher.
 ## Whole-line autocomplete preview